aikidos/Perceptash/README.md

 Perceptash
 ===

 Library offering several different perceptual hashing algorithms for detecting similar or duplicate images.

+*At the moment, only .NET Core 3.0 and higher is supported.*

 Example
 ---